How to Get Class Name in Python

 url

-• Next, the class “www” object “WWW” is created where the values for the instances of the “www” class are set.
+5. Create an object “WWW” of the class “www,” setting values for the instances of the “www” class.

 class www: